delight-im/Javadoc-to-Markdown/README.md

 ## Usage

- * use our [online tool](https://delight-im.github.io/Javadoc-to-Markdown/) based on this project
+ * Use the [online version](https://delight-im.github.io/Javadoc-to-Markdown/) of this project
- * call methods from [`javadoc-to-markdown.js`](_js/javadoc-to-markdown.js) directly from code
+ * Call methods from [`javadoc-to-markdown.js`](_js/javadoc-to-markdown.js) directly from code

-## Contributions
+## Contributing

-We welcome all contributions, whether these are questions, issues, code fixes or improvements.
+All contributions are welcome!
+If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.

 ## License